structix-cli/structix/docs/docs/cli-commands/ops/exec/minikube.md

 ## Arguments

 -   `args`: The arguments to be passed to the minikube command.
-This can include any valid minikube subcommands and their respective options.
+This can include any valid minikube subcommands and options.

 ## Options